Do you have a business concept?

 • How will the product or service be sold?

-• How will marketing be funded and implemented?
+• How will marketing be financed and implemented?

-Once you have written down your business concept and discussed it with family, friends or advisers, it’s time to make a business plan.
-A business plan is a description of the business and its activities – and your business concept, of course.
+Once you have written your business concept and discussed it with family, friends or advisors, it is time to create a business plan.
+Your business concept is part of your business plan, which is a description of the business and its activities.
 A well-written business plan will help you to take a long-term view.
-It serves as an aid when selling your idea to investors, customers, suppliers, banks and authorities.
+It serves as an aid when selling your idea to investors, customers, suppliers, banks and government agencies.